raven2cz/geek-room/pass-zx2c4/pass-zx2c4.md

 Just install both android apps.
 First `PasswordStore` app has to be swapped in your phone with default password manager or just in browser settings.
 Second `OpenKeychain` app is storage for your private and public gpg keys and provides API for `PasswordStore`.

-`PasswordStore` has full support for git private repos, git pull and push works from menu.
+`PasswordStore` has full support for git private repositories, git pull and push works from menu.

 I haven't any bugs with this solution and I'm using this password storage and manager several years.